-For the six months ended June 30, 2022, net cash provided by operating activities of \$85.0 million was primarily a result of:
+For the six months ended June 30, 2022, net cash provided by operating activities of \$70.8 million was primarily a result of:

-- net income of \$1.8 million adjusted for non-cash expenses, including depreciation and amortization of \$59.0 million, equity-based compensation of \$26.2 million, deferred income taxes of \$(5.5) million and provision for bad debts of \$4.3 million; plus, - an impact from working capital of \$(5.1) million, due primarily to the timing of interest payments and \$15.6 million of additional funds deposited in our sponsor bank merchant settlement account to facilitate gross card transaction deposits for those customers we bill on a monthly, versus a daily basis.
+- net income of \$1.8 million adjusted for non-cash expenses, including depreciation and amortization of \$59.0 million, equity-based compensation of \$26.2 million, deferred income taxes of \$(5.5) million and provision for bad debts of \$4.3 million; plus, - an impact from working capital of \$(19.3) million, due primarily to the timing of interest payments, \$15.6 million of additional funds deposited in our sponsor bank merchant settlement account to facilitate gross card transaction deposits for those customers we bill on a monthly, versus a daily basis, and \$14.2 million of capitalized customer acquisition costs.

-For the six months ended June 30, 2021, net cash provided by operating activities of \$5.0 million was primarily a result of:
+For the six months ended June 30, 2021, net cash used in operating activities of \$7.7 million was primarily a result of:

-- net loss of \$46.5 million adjusted for non-cash expenses, including depreciation and amortization of \$51.0 million, equity-based compensation of \$20.6 million, provision for bad debts of \$8.1 million and amortization of capitalized financing cost of \$2.4 million; partially offset by, - an impact from working capital of \$(29.3) million, which is primarily a result of \$24.1 million of funds deposited in our sponsor bank merchant settlement account to facilitate gross card transaction deposits for those customers we bill on a monthly, versus a daily basis.
+- net loss of \$46.5 million adjusted for non-cash expenses, including depreciation and amortization of \$51.0 million, equity-based compensation of \$20.6 million, provision for bad debts of \$8.1 million and amortization of capitalized financing cost of \$2.4 million; offset by, - an impact from working capital of \$(42.0) million, which is primarily a result of \$24.1 million of funds deposited in our sponsor bank merchant settlement account to facilitate gross card transaction deposits for those customers we bill on a monthly, versus a daily basis, and \$12.7 million of capitalized customer acquisition costs.